 The user configured in this screen is the one that was specified during the Sequence installation.
 This is the user who will query Active Directory for the default domain and the domains that are set to use the default credentials.

 NOTE: You can install the Active Directory service on multiple machines for redundancy.
-The Sequence engine automatically configures failover mode and no additional actions are required.
+The Cora SeQuence engine automatically configures failover mode and no additional actions are required.

 Appendix A: Active Directory Service Config File